MvvmCross/MvvmCross/docs/_documentation/fundamentals/inversion-of-control-ioc.md

 1. Declare an interface in your core library, but then provide and register an implementation in each of your UI projects.
 2. Use or create a *plugin*

-### 1. PCL-Interface with Platform-Specific Implementation
+### 1. .NET Standard-Interface with Platform-Specific Implementation

 In your core project, you can declare an interface and you can use that interface in your classes there - e.g.: